Schkrabi/TypeSystem/README.md

     IntRoman2IntString

 #### Type signatures
-There are two kind of type signatures present in language: atomic types and composite types
+There are three kind of type signatures present in language: atomic types, composite types and type variables

 ##### Atomic Types
 Atomic types in language are described in two ways: